 - 1. Variable Graph: compares multiple countries for one index or one variable at a time. - 2.
 Country Graph: displays multiple variables and/or indices for one country over time. - 3.
-Interactive Maps: enable users to quickly generate a world map of any V-Dem indicator for any year. - 4.
+Mapping Tool: enable users to quickly generate a world map of any V-Dem indicator for any year. - 4.
 Variable Radar Chart: displays multiple variables and/or indices for one country over time in a form of a radar chart. - 5.
 Country Radar Chart: displays multiple countries for one indicator/index in a radar chart. - 6.
 Scatter Chart: displays one indicator/index in a scatter plot. - 7.
 Thematic Comparison: two-year comparison for selected component and country. - 8.
 Regional Comparison: two-year regional comparison for an indicator/index. - 9.
 Heat Map: displays one indicator/index on a heat map. - 10.
-Contingency Tables: sequencing relationships between indicators in a selected category. - 11.
-Low Hanging Fruit Tool: an advanced sequencing tool useful for data-driven decision making.
+Contingency Tables: sequencing relationships between indicators in a selected category.

-- 12. Forecasting Tool: PART and DemSpace are the two tools providing an interactive dashboard for the V-Forecast: Predicting Adverse Regime Transition project. - 13.
-Pandemic Backsliding Dashboard: The Pandemic Backsliding dashboard helps to track state responses to Covid-19 and their potential effect on the overall quality of democracy within the country in an interactive way.
+- 11. Low Hanging Fruit Tool: an advanced sequencing tool useful for data-driven decision making. - 12.
+V-Forecast: PART and DemSpace are the two tools providing an interactive dashboard for the V-Forecast: Predicting Adverse Regime Transition project. - 13.
+Demspace: The Democratic Space Barometer estimates the probability that a country will experience a shift towards more democratic or more autocratic governance. - 14.
+Pandemic Backsliding Dashboard: The Pandemic Backsliding dashboard helps to track state responses to Covid-19 and their potential effect on the overall quality of democracy within the country in an interactive way. - 15.
+V-Party Explorer: Varieties of Party Indentity and Organization (V-Party) examines the policy positions and organizational structures of political parties across the world.